atomvm/AtomVM/doc/src/memory-management.md

     |       ...       |

 Terms stored in the stack, registers, and process dictionary are either single-word terms (like atoms or pids) or term references, i.e., single-word terms that point to boxed terms or list cells in the heap.
 These terms constitute the "roots" of the memory graph of all "reachable" terms in the process.

+Boxed integers, including both native boxed integers and big integers, are simple blob structures that are copied as-is during garbage collection.
+They do not contain any pointers or addresses that need to be updated during the garbage collection process.

 ### When does garbage collection happen?